 In general, publicly traded companies, i.e., companies that are listed on stock exchanges have more compliances and rules that are applicable to them.
 Getting delisted might help them to fall under fewer compliances and regulations that might benefit their financial and operational stability in a few cases.
 Delisting isn’t all that bad, according to the reason.

-Shareholders need to keep themselves updated with the latest developments about the companies in their portfolio and then decide further course of action.
-Its always better to have an exit strategy handy, even before buying shares of a company.
+Shareholders need to keep themselves updated with the latest developments about the companies in their portfolio and then decide on further courses of action.
+It’s always better to have an exit strategy handy, even before buying shares of a company.